akansha-n888/dynamic-calibration-temp-sensor/README.md

 # dynamic-calibration-temp-sensor
 > The program dynamically calibrates a thermistor that responds to the effects of a light source.
 The setpoint is set to 25 degrees.
-If the temperature of the thermistor (temperature sensor) exceeds the setpoint, the DC motor rotate.
+If the temperature of the thermistor (temperature sensor) exceeds the setpoint, the DC motor rotates.
 The rotating DC motor cools down the thermistor to drop the temperature reading to a threshold equal to or less than the setpoint.

 ## Table of contents
 * [General info](#general-info)